ericwindmill/ericwindmill.com/content/posts/year-in-review-2017.md

 - NPR's Up First
     - I'm just too lazy to actually read the news daily.

-### Technology in 2017

-The programming world seems to moving exponentially faster each year.
-Here's a few things that have had a big impact on me in the world of computers.

-**ASIDE: I have an appointment right now as I write this.
-Instead of putting this in the drafts folder, I'm just going to add the descriptions in later.**

-- JavaScript frameworks holy hell.
-- CSS
-- Flutter
-- Gatsby SSG
-- iPhone X UI

 #### The state of the world in 2017 keeps many of us up at night.
 Remember to take a moment and celebrate the good.